RodneyShag/Interview_solutions/Solutions/HackerRank/Contacts.md

+This problem is similar to [Implement Trie (Prefix Tree)](https://leetcode.com/problems/implement-trie-prefix-tree/) in LeetCode.
+The difference is that this question asks: "Given a prefix, return the __number__ of words that match that prefix."

 ### Solution

-Code below is based loosely on tutorial video in this problem
+Code below is based loosely on tutorial video in this HackerRank problem

 ```java
 class TrieNode {